MSU CARE Program

 Depending on your interest, please click on the appropriate button below.

-Amber King, Associate Dean of Students
+Amber King, Assistant Dean of Students

 As a result of growing national trends on college campuses of mental health issues and the increase in unsafe behaviors leading to harm or death, Montana State University has created the MSU CARE Program.
 In order to promote the safety and wellness of the University, MSU CARE addresses behaviors that are disruptive or concerning and may include mental health and/or safety issues.